torte71/tmteststuff/updating.md

 ```
   - Copy "out/klipper.bin" to SD-card and rename it (must end in ".bin").
     !!!
 Use a different name than that from prior updates (e.g. add some random numbers) !!!
-    (The printer remebers the filename that was used for flashing and won't use it again.)
+    (The printer remembers the filename that was used for flashing and won't use it again.)

 ### Armbian Buster: End Of Life